Gaelic warfare: Customs

-Clan warfare was an important aspect of life in Gaelic Ireland, especially before the Viking age.
-When Vikings brought new forms of technology, culture, warfare and settlements to Ireland.
+Clan warfare was an important aspect of life in Gaelic Ireland, especially before the Viking Age, when Vikings brought new forms of technology, culture, warfare and settlements to Ireland.

 Before the Viking Age, there was a heavy importance placed on Gaelic clan wars and ritual combat.

 Another very important aspect of Gaelic ritual warfare at this time was single combat.
 In order to settle a dispute or merely to measure one's prowess, it was customary to challenge another individual warrior from the other army to ritual single combat to the death, while being cheered on by the opposing hosts.

-Champion warfare was an important aspect of Irish mythology, literature and culture, particularly in the Ulster cycle with Cú Chulainn and the Táin Bó Cúailnge, where the hero from Ulster defeats an entire army from Connacht one by one.
+Champion warfare was an important aspect of Irish mythology, literature, and culture, particularly in the Ulster cycle with Cú Chulainn and the Táin Bó Cúailnge, where the hero from Ulster defeats an entire army from Connacht one by one.
 Such single combats were common before a pitched battle, and for ritual purposes they tended to occur at river fords.

-The spirit and traditions of single combat would live on and manifest itself in other ways in Modern Gaelic cultures.

-In Scotland with events like Scottish Wrestling, the Highland Games and Scottish Martial Arts like the dueling of the 18th century.
-Where the victor was determined by who made the first-cut.
+The spirit and traditions of single combat would live on and manifest themselves in other ways in Modern Gaelic cultures.
+In Scotland with events like Scottish Wrestling, the Highland Games and Scottish Martial Arts like the dueling of the 18th century, where the victor was determined by who made the first cut.
 However, this was not always observed, and at times the duel would continue to the death.
 In Ireland, the spirit of ritual combat has also manifested itself as single combat style sporting events and Irish martial arts such as Irish boxing (Dornálaíocht), Irish wrestling (Barróg), stick fighting (Bataireacht) and scuffling (Coiléar agus Uille).